Eisenstein's theorem: Theorem

 is a formal power series with rational coefficients an, which has a non-zero radius of convergence in the complex plane, and within it represents an analytic function that is in fact an algebraic function.
-Then Eisenstein's theorem states that there exists a non-zero integer A, such that Anan are all integers.
+Then Eisenstein's theorem states that there exists a non-zero integer A, such that An+1an are all integers.

 This has an interpretation in terms of p-adic numbers: with an appropriate extension of the idea, the p-adic radius of convergence of the series is at least 1, for almost all p (i.e., the primes outside a finite set S).
 In fact that statement is a little weaker, in that it disregards any initial partial sum of the series, in a way that may vary according to p.
 For the other primes the radius is non-zero.